 Fitting the insulation – GA4000

-Step one: Make sure walls are in a good condition and suitable for internal linings – take care to remove any vinyl wallpaper or gloss pain to leave the wall surface clean, dust-free and free from loose material(s).
-Ensure the wall is also dry, having any remedial work done prior to installation of the boards to remove dampness.
+Step one: Make sure walls are in good condition and suitable for internal linings – take care to remove any vinyl wallpaper or gloss pain to leave the wall surface clean, dust-free and free from loose material(s).
+Ensure the wall is also dry, having any remedial work done before the installation of the boards to remove dampness.

 Step two: Where required, cut the assigned 1200mm x 2400mm board (Celotex PL4000 or Celotex GA4000) to ensure they fit floor-to-ceiling room height.